Towards Cross-Granularity Few-Shot Learning: Coarse-to-Fine Pseudo-Labeling with Visual-Semantic Meta-Embedding: Experiments

+\heading{Effect of the episodic training.} Episodic training was widely used in the FSL problems~\cite{vinyals2016matching,snell2017prototypical,li2019gcr}, but recently some works~\cite{tian2020rethink,wang2020cooperative} prefer to merge all episodes together into a single classification task for model training.
+In this work, we use it as a warm-up stage to get the model acquainted with tackling the FSL problems after pre-training on the merged task.
+As shown in Fig.~\ref{fig:episodic}, in all experiments the episodic training stage consistently improves the 5-way classification accuracy, especially for the 1-shot cases.

-In this section, we show that both of the bi-level discrimination of BDE facilitate the final performance.
-We start with the full model (C2F w/ BDE-MetaBL) and then remove the visual discrimination (instance-wise supervision) or semantic discrimination (coarse class-wise supervision) respectively.
-The results are shown in Tab.~\ref{tab:ablation} with 95\% confidence interval omitted due to space limitation.
-We observe that excluding either of the discrimination would decrease the few-shot classification accuracy on both datasets.
+\heading{Effect of the components of VSME.} To show the importance of both the visual- and semantic-discrimination, we evaluate the performance by removing the visual-side item (instance-wise supervision) or the semantic-side item (coarse class-wise supervision) from the full model (Baseline + C2F w/ VSME).
+The results are shown in Tab.~\ref{tab:ablation} with the 95\% confidence interval omitted due to space limitation.
+We observe that abandoning either of the discrimination would decrease the few-shot classification accuracy on both datasets.
 In particular, visual discrimination contributes the most.
-We suspect that it is because the instance-wise supervision applied to visual discrimination is far stricter than the coarse class-wise supervision for semantic discrimination.
-We also note that these weakened versions still outperform the ``C2F w/ Pixels-MetaBL'' baselines in Tab.~\ref{results:omniglot} and Tab.~\ref{results:tiered}.
+We suspect that the reason is that the instance-wise supervision applied for visual discrimination is far stricter than the coarse class-wise supervision for semantic discrimination, as it takes each instance as a separate class.
+We also note that these weakened versions still outperform the ``Baseline + C2F w/ Pixels'' baselines in Tab.~\ref{results:tiered} and Tab.~\ref{results:omniglot}.
+Another interesting phenomenon is that although when only semantic discrimination is left, the final performance is inferior to ``Baseline w/ Coarse Labels''; it still brings additional gains than applying visual discrimination only.